p7282636p-google/im-med-inquiry/README.md

-# Ollama Chat Bot
+# IM-Med-Inquiry

-This project sets up a simple chat bot application using a frontend and backend.
-The frontend allows users to send messages, and the backend processes these messages using the `ollama` command.
+## Chatbot Integration

+This project integrates a chatbot using Ollama and RAG.

 ## Prerequisites